-2.10 Company management should empower Quality responsibility to the appropriate or- ganisational functions to apply the Quality policy and procedures.
-Assignment of clear Roles & Responsibilities for duties and decisions is the basic rule and can be achieved by e.g. process descriptions including principles of RASCI (Re- sponsible, Accountable, Consulted, Supportive and Informed) and decision trees.
-Delegated responsibilities should be trained, documented and periodically re-trained.
-A clearly defined QMS (as defined e.g. in the APIC Guide (see above), ICH Q10 and ISO 9001: 2000 or later) integrating API GMP requirements, should be documented, 2.12 implemented and described e.g. in the Quality Policy.
-2.12 For the release of APIs there is no need for a "Qualified Person" (pharmacist) as defined by the European GMP Guideline (EudraLex, The Rules Governing Medicinal Products in the European Union, Volume 4: EU Guidelines to Good Manufacturing Practice, Medicinal Products for Human and Veterinary Use) unless required by a specific law of the EU member state.
-The responsibilities for quality duties (e.g. process and control review, validation, change control, equipment qualification, batch documentation review, batch release, regulatory compliance, auditing, deviation handling, OOS treatments and complaint investigation) should be clearly assigned to one or more person(s) or function(s).
+Company management should empower all appropriate organisational functions to 2.10 apply the Quality policy and procedures.
+GMP responsibilities should be defined eg into the job descriptions or equivalent.
+Assignment of clear Roles & Responsibilities for duties and decision making is the basic rule and can be achieved by e.g. process descriptions including principles of RACI (Responsible, Accountable, Consulted, and Informed) and decision trees.
+Relevant personnel should be trained and periodically re-trained.
+Delegated responsibilities should be documented.
+2.11 A clearly defined QMS (as defined in ICH Q10) integrating API GMP requirements, should be documented, implemented and described e.g. in the Quality Policy approved by quality and company quality and senior management.
+A system should be in place to deploy the quality policy throughout the organization.
+2.12 Site Master File could be used to document the requirements of the Quality System (e.g. Eudralex vol. 4 Good Manufacturing Practice Medicinal Products for Human and Veterinary Use Explanatory notes on the preparation of a Site Master File, Part III or PIC/s PE008).
+Alternatively, the Quality policy and/or the Quality manual could be also used to document the structure of the Quality System.
+2.13 The responsibilities for quality duties (e.g. process and control review, validation, change control, equipment qualification, batch documentation review, batch release, regulatory compliance, auditing, deviation handling, OOS treatments and complaint investigation) should be clearly assigned to one or more person(s) or function(s).
 The QU should be involved in many, if not all, of these issues.
-If the QA and QC department are separated units the roles and responsibilities of each unit must be clearly described and approved by the management.
-2.14 Release of raw materials and intermediates meeting the specifications (for internal use only) by Production is acceptable, provided QU has approved specifications and test methods.
-Production personnel should be adequately trained for these duties, the train- ing recorded and all equipment used qualified and calibrated at regular intervals.
-The QU, as part of their responsibility for batch release, has the right to review all test re- sults and data.
-APIs and intermediates (for use outside of the control of the company) have to be re- leased by a designated person of the QU.
-Deputy(s) for such designated person should be nominated.

-2.15 All activities should be directly recorded at the time they are performed in legible doc- uments like note-books, electronic records, etc., which are retrievable and traceable.
-Recording in non-traceable documents like a blank sheet of paper (re-writing after- wards into traceable documents) is not acceptable.
+If the QA and QC department are separated units the roles and responsibilities of each unit must be clearly described and authorized.
+2.14 Authorisation to release should be specified and described in procedure covering release.
+Companies should ensure that the persons authorized to release materials are aligned with the authorizations for these tasks e.g. in job descriptions, in electronic systems such as ERP, LIMS, 2.15 All activities should be directly recorded immediately after they are performed in legible documents like log-books, batch records (paper-based or electronic), etc., which are retrievable and traceable.
+ALCOA+ principles should be followed.
+Recording in non-traceable documents like a blank sheet of paper (re-writing afterwards into traceable documents) is not acceptable.
 Electronic documents and recording requires appropriate validation of the systems used (see chapter 5.4 and 6.1).
 2.16 Documented explanations should be in place for every deviation.
-When deviations are considered critical, the QU should make sure that a formal investigation occurs, the findings should be recorded and, if defined, corrective actions should be implemented.
-See chapter 8.15 for a more detailed explanation.
+When deviations are considered critical (see chapter 8.15 for detailed explanation), the QU should make sure that a formal investigation occurs, the findings are recorded and corrective actions, if defined, are implemented.
 2.17 The release of an API or intermediate does not automatically require that all corrective measures or actions identified in deviation investigations have to be completed in advance (e.g. corrective actions related to ongoing training, maintenance, process investigations).
-2.18 As an example a regular report system should be made available to senior management by the QU informing of acute occurrences (quality related complaints, critical devia- tions, recalls, etc.).
-Senior management should review and agree any recommendations and ensure that appropriate resources are made available.
-Quality (or: key) performance indicators could be installed to evaluate continuous quality improvement of the department.
+2.18 The escalation of relevant GMP deficiencies to senior responsible management should be defined in a procedure.
+QU is responsible for informing management of acute occurrences (quality related complaints, critical deviations, recalls, etc.).
+Responsible management should review and endorse any recommendations and ensure that appropriate resources are made available.
+In addition, a regular report system (e.g. periodical Quality Management review) should be made available to responsible management.
+Quality Key Performance Indicators related to key quality processes such as deviation management, complaints management, should be implemented to evaluate and ensure continuous quality improvement of the systems and processes.